Q-Minh/nihu/dox/homogeneous_collection.md

 A straightforward C++ solution to this problem is *dynamic polymorphism* implemented with virtual functions, abstract base classes and heterogeneous collections.
 Using this technique, an integration routine can be written that receives pointers to abstract kernel and element interface classes as input, and performs integration by invoking the functionalities of the abstract interfaces.
 The specific behaviour of different subproblems are implemented in specialised derived classes of the abstract base.

-The main advantage of dynamic polymorphism is that it can easily and transparently manage heterogeneous problmes, for example BEM problems where the mesh contains different kind of elements.
+The main advantage of dynamic polymorphism is that it can easily and transparently manage heterogeneous problems, for example BEM problems where the mesh contains different kind of elements.
 However, dynamic polymorphism has some important drawbacks too:
 - The actual implementation functions are dispatched during runtime, so function calls cannot be inlined by the optimising compiler.
 - Although different specialisations of the same abstract base can differ in implementation, they cannot differ in argument types and return types.
 This means that if we would like to keep our implementation general, the interface data needs to be expressed in a general way, which usually results in hard-to-optimize dynamically allocated or redundant structures.